-Understanding Infantilism (.org)
+search Understanding Infantilism (.org)

 Birthorder of AB/DLs

--By B. Terrance Grey
+By B. Terrance Grey

 Having a large number of younger siblings increased the likelihood of an AB/DL taking on parental duties, such as changing diapers.
 Additionally, the spacing between an AB/DL and the next younger sibling tended to decrease as the number of younger siblings increased.
-This tight spacing might have motivated the parents to push for early potty training.
+This tight spacing might have motivated the parents to push for early toilet training.
 These explanations for the development of desires towards diapers and/or babyhood in large families needs to be interpreted with the knowledge that the most overrepresented family size is the smallest.

 Three possibilities were given for this.
 It is possible that the indications surveyed did not have a strong correlation with early childhood experiences.
 It is also possible that an AB/DL's desire to replace or relive parts of his or her infancy is based on relative perceptions.
 Finally, it is also possible that experiences and perceptions might influence the development of infantilism and diaper fetishism, but do not cause them.